Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Introduction

 \section{Introduction}

-Word embedding is to embed words into continuous real space as vectors which allow words with similar meanings to have a similar representation.
-It is widely used in modern natural language processing (NLP) tasks, including semantic analysis~\cite{yu2017refining}, sentiment analysis~\cite{faruqui2014retrofitting}, information retrieval~\cite{manning2010introduction}, machine translation~\cite{zhang2017context,chen2017neural}, question answering system~\cite{hao2017end} and so on.
-Current word embedding methods, such as Word2vec~\cite{mikolov2013efficient} and Glove~\cite{pennington2014glove}, rely on large corpora to learn the association between words and obtain the statistical correlation between different words so as to simulate the human cognitive process for a word.
+Word embedding is widely used in modern natural language processing (NLP) tasks, including sentiment analysis \cite{faruqui2014retrofitting}, web retrieval\cite{manning2010introduction}and so on.
+Current word embedding methods, such as Word2vec\cite{mikolov2013efficient} and Glove\cite{pennington2014glove}, rely on large corpora to learn the association between words and obtain the statistical correlation between different words so as to simulate the human cognitive process for a word.
 The time complexity of these two approaches is $O(|N| log(|V|))$, where $|N|$ is the total corpus size, and $|V|$ is the size of vocabulary, which clearly indicates that the runtime of these two training approaches increases linearly as the size of corpus increases.

-However, every day large amounts of textual data could be collected as a part of the training data, such as scientific literature, transcripts in the marketing and economic sectors, speeches in the field of political discourse, such as presidential campaigns and inauguration speeches, and meeting transcripts.
-In addition, online sources, such as emails, web pages, blogs/microblogs, social media posts, and comments provide a rich source of textual data for training.
-Therefore, in the era of big data, how to speed up these existing word embedding approaches becomes more and more essential.
+In the era of big data, how to speed up these existing word embedding approaches becomes increasingly essential.

 In this paper, we address the problem of efficiently computing the word embedding on a large-scale corpus.
-Many researches~\cite{matsuo2006graph,thaiprayoon2020graph} have tried to map text to word co-occurrence graph and capture the implicit structure of text data through the methods proposed by various graph models, and their experimental results show that these methods can achieve good accuracy in clustering and retrieval tasks.
-Inspired by these approaches, our solution is also established on a word co-occurrence graph, but different from the previous approaches, our approach does the text sampling by random walk traveling~\cite{li2015random} on this graph.
+Our solution is also established on a word co-occurrence graph, Then text sampling by random walk traveling on the graph.
 In detail, we intend to go one step further and propose a graph-based word embedding method called~\M. This approach contains three steps.
 First,~\M~uses word co-occurrence information to construct a word graph whose each word as a node, whose edges represent co-occurrences between the word and its adjacency node, and whose edge direction represents word order.
 Second,~\M~performs random walk traveling on this word graph and samples the word sequences.
 Third, skip-gram~\cite{mikolov2013efficient} has been applied to these sampling word sequences to gain the final word embedding.